 You won’t make a world class virtuoso by handing a violin over to a 3 year old child, neither prevent he or she to have a brilliant career by giving lessons at the age of 8.

 The road to violin mastery is long and patience is the most important element to success.
-It can be very good to learn the violin for many reasons if taught the good way as I have detailed in this blog post.

-5. When did these violin legends start?
+7. When did these violin legends start playing the violin?

 Here is an overview of the ages at which some renowned violinists began their musical journey: